p10tyr/kstar.sharp/README.md

 # a KStar Inverter data retriever from WiFi

-Written in C# .NET6 - Can run any where with a console and connection to the Inverter over WiFi
+Written in C# .NET8 - Can run any where with a console and connection to the Inverter over WiFi

-Tested with Hybrid KSE4000 with WiFi, EZMeter and Battery array for past 6 years.
+Tested with Hybrid KSE4000 with WiFi, EZMeter and Battery array for past 9 years.

 # Run Me

-Pull the Docker image from  (Todo add link)
+Pull the Docker image from Packages in GitHub

-- todo create a simple free docker build pipeline
+# Home Assistant

-- todo caputre enviroment varables to configure
+Add reporitory `https://github.com/p10tyr/kstar.sharp` and configure options on the install page of add-ons

-Build locally the console app
+## Environment Variables
-- todo ? a simple build file?
+Using Enviroment varibales

 ### IP_ADDRESS_INVERTER
-`--ip-`
+`IP`

 If you run this as a console app in native OS it is allowed to send out a broadcast request and the inverter responds to that so you dont need this.

 But it is much nicer running this in docker but sadly in docker you need to set the IP as broadbast doesnt work.
 Set your Inverter to a static IP on your home Router (connect the inverter to your Wifi)

 ### MQTT_CONNECTION_STRING
-`--mqtt-`
+`MQTT`

-I think its just the hostname.
-I have `homeassistant`
+Inisde of Home Assistant it can be `homeassistant` as that is the internal pod DNS name for the MQTT broker.
+Otherwise another IP or DNS name.
 - port 1833
 - client id `kstar.sharp.console`
-- user:pass `mqtt:mqtt`
+- user:pass `mqtt:mqtt` #add this user to HA

 Topics
 - sensor/inverter/pvpower